 It was typical in the Georgian era for the first and second storey of a house to be occupied by the owner and their family, while the staff lived on the top storeys.
 This is why these rooms are typically smaller, with lower ceilings and smaller windows compared to the more elegant rooms at the bottom of the house.
 Kitchens were on the lower ground floor, away from the main house, as this was the servants’ domain.

-If you look closely at a Georgian property, often you will see something strange – a bricked-up window.
+If you look closely at a Georgian townhouse in London, often you will see something strange – a bricked-up window.
 This peculiar characteristic was caused by the window tax levied on homeowners between 1696 and 1851.
 The window tax was in the place of income tax – the more windows a home had, the bigger it was and the richer the owner.

 So, to avoid paying higher taxes, many homeowners bricked up some of their windows to reduce the rate of tax they had to pay.
 Rather than reinstate the windows after the tax was lifted, many owners decided to leave the windows as they were.